Berkeley Protesters Are Triggered By Ben Shapiro Visit, Say They Need Counselling [VIDEO] | John Hawkins' Right Wing News

 — Laura Anthony (@LauraAnthony7) September 14, 2017

-These idiot in the crowd couldn’t help but showcase just how mentally retarded they are, by actually accusing Shapiro, an observant Orthodox Jew, of being a full-fledged, card-carrying white supremacist or neo-Nazi!
-Seriously folks, these are the inbreeds that your tax dollars are paying for?
+These idiots in the crowd couldn’t help but showcase just how mentally retarded they are by actually accusing Shapiro, an observant Orthodox Jew, of being a full-fledged, card-carrying white supremacist or neo-Nazi!
+Seriously folks, these are the inbreeds that your tax dollars are paying for.

 Shapiro couldn’t help himself: